 installations then planned to escape aboard two small ships Navanor and Shamrock.

-During the night of January 23-24, 1942, a Japanese force from Truk landed at Kavieng and found virtually no opposition.
-Afterwards the Mai No 2 Special Infantry (SNLF) was
+During the night of January 23-24, 1942, a Japanese force from Truk lands at Kavieng and found virtually no opposition.
+Afterwards, the Mai No. 2 Special Naval Landing Force (Mai No. 2 SNLF) was

 recalled the area as "that

-it is a beautiful place as the heaven." the kanji for Kavieng, Ka-bi-en means "excellent-beautiful-garden".
+it is a beautiful place as the heaven".
+The kanji for Kavieng "Ka-bi-en" translates to "excellent-beautiful-garden".

-During late 1942, American aircraft began bombing Kavieng, culminating in heavy aerial attacks in early 1944 that neutralized the area.
-Bombing neutralized Kavieng and cut it off from the resupply by sea or air.
-During early 1944, Japanese Navy Rear
+By August 1942, Allied aircraft began bombing Kavieng, culminating in heavy aerial attacks in early 1944 that neutralized the area with bombing and low level strafing and left the area cut off from resupply by ships or aircraft.

-Admiral Ryukichi Tamura, commander at Kavieng ordered all prisoners killed if an imminent invasion was expected.
-At least 25 Australian civilians were executed at Kavieng Wharf.
+Admiral Ryukichi Tamura the commander at Kavieng ordered all Allied prisoners killed due to the expected invasion.
+At least 25 Australian civilians were executed at Kavieng Wharf (Main Wharf).

 Allied plans originally called for the invasion of Kavieng.
 On March 12, 1944 the Joint Chiefs canceled the invasion,

 in favor of landings at Hollandia and Emirau.
-Although bypassed, Japanese forces occupied Kavieng until the surrender of Japan in September 1945.
+Although bypassed, Japanese forces occupied Kavieng until the official surrender of Japan in early September 1945.

 Don Fetterly adds: